dscardoso/dscardoso.github.io/_pages/about.md

 {% include base_path %}

 Hello!
-I am a postdoctoral researcher at the [University of Geneva's Institute of Economics and Econometrics](https://www.unige.ch/gsem/en/research/institutes/iee/).
+I am an assistant professor at [Purdue University's Department of Agricultural Economics](https://ag.purdue.edu/agecon).
 My research interests are in Environmental and Resource Economics and Industrial Organization.

-I will join the Department of Agricultural Economics at Purdue University as an Assistant Professor in 2022.

 ## Publications